zeevo/shaneoneill.io/content/articles/2020-07-17--how-to-use-wordpress-to-power-your-gatsby-site/index.md

 things:

 - **Namecheap** to buy your domain name
-- **Cloudflare** for domain record configuration
-- **Netlify** for site hosting
+- **Netlify** for site hosting and DNS

-We are going to achieve the DNS setup recommended by Netlify, only using Cloudflare's Nameservers instead of Netlify's.
-There is nothing wrong with using Netlify's, but Cloudflare is free as well and is extremely powerful and flexible.

-Essentially we want to use `www.yourdomain.com` as our **primary** domain and `yourdomain.com` seconday.
+Essentially, what we want to achieve is to use `www.yourdomain.com` as our **primary** domain and `yourdomain.com` seconday.
 You can think of `www.yourdomain` as where your website lives, and `yourdomain.com` as the base domain from which you can setup other types of DNS records against (mail, etc).
-The reason for this can be somewhat technical, but Jen Kagan from Netlify does a great job summarizing this
+The reason for this can be somewhat technical, but Jen Kagan from Netlify does a great job summarizing this concisely:
-concisely:

 > You might think that you could simply configure a CNAME record for the apex
 > domain—point example.com to <automatically-generated-name>.netlify.app—but you